agustinbravop/agustinbravop/README.md

 - 💻 Currently learning about software development
 - 🎶 High chances I'm currently listening to music
 - 💬 You can find me on social media as @agustinbravop
-- 📫 Or email me at anbravoperez@gmail.com
+- 📫 Or contact me at my [LinkedIn](https://www.linkedin.com/in/agustinbravop/)
 - 🌎 From Argentina!